OpenTechSchool/python-beginners/en/_sources/getting_started.txt

 ====================

 But you don't want to type everything into the Python shell every time.
-Instead having a file with commands and handing that to Python to execute would be much better.
-In order to do that you can just pass a file name to the :program:`python` executable and it will execute that file instead of launching the interactive interpreter.
+Instead you can save the commands to a file and pass a file name to the :program:`python` executable.
+It will execute that file instead of launching the interactive interpreter.

 Let's try that.
 Create a file :file:`hello.py` in your current directory with your favorite text editor and paste the print command from above.
-Now save that file, go back the command line and type:
+Now save that file.

+On Mac OSX and Linux go back the command line and type:

 .. code-block:: bash